JustinBurg/triton_server/Object_Detection_Example/README.md

 `wget -O model_repository/densenet_onnx/densenet_labels.txt https://raw.githubusercontent.com/triton-inference-server/server/master/docs/examples/model_repository/densenet_onnx/densenet_labels.txt`\
 If successful, it returns a message similar to this one:\
 `2020-12-18 20:33:10 (78.0 MB/s) - ‘model_repository/densenet_onnx/densenet_labels.txt’ saved [10311/10311]`\

+Start the Triton Inference Server that is pointing to the model_repository that contains your densenet model and config file:\
+`docker run --gpus=1 --rm -p8000:8000 -p8001:8001 -p8002:8002 -v $PWD/model_repository:/models nvcr.io/nvidia/tritonserver:22.01-py3 tritonserver --model-repository=/models`

+On your local machine or on the same instance as your Triton Server, open another terminal and pull the client container:\
+`docker pull nvcr.io/nvidia/tritonserver:22.01-py3-sdk`

+The client container contains an example image that we can use for inference.

+To start the client container:\
+`docker run -it --rm --net=host nvcr.io/nvidia/tritonserver:22.01-py3-sdk`

+In the container, you can run inference using the Python binding with the following:\
+`/workspace/install/bin/image_client -u 54.147.254.227:8000 -m densenet_onnx -c 3 -s INCEPTION /workspace/images/mug.jpg`